bernardpeh/practical-symfony-3/manuscript/Chapter_10.md

 This is the xpath for the show button.
 How do we know where it is located?
 We can inspect the elements with the developer tool (available in many browser).

-You also noticed that the login class is protected rather than public.
-Protected class won't be executed when we run the "runtest" command but we can use it as a pre-requisite when testing listAppProfiles scenario for example, ie the @before login annotation.
+You also noticed that the login class is protected rather than public. **Protected class won't be executed** when we run the "runtest" command but we can use it as a pre-requisite when testing listAppProfiles scenario for example, ie the @before login annotation.

 listAllProfiles function goes to the user listing page and checks for 4 rows in the table.
 How do I know about the amOnPage and canSeeNumberOfElements functions?
 Remembered you ran the command "/bin/codecept build" before?
 This command generates the AcceptanceTester class to be used in the Cest class.
 All the functions of the AcceptanceTester class can be found in the "src/AppBundle/Tests/_support/_generated/AcceptanceTesterActions.php" class.

-In the test, I used the user listing url directly rather than clicking on the "User Management" link. *Simulating user clicks should be the way to go because you are simulating user behaviour*.
-We will update the test again once we work on the UI updated.
+In the test, I used the user listing url directly rather than clicking on the "User Management" link.
+We should be simulating user clicking on the "User Management" link instead.
+We will update the test again once we work on the updated UI.

 Let us update the runtest script

 ```
-# scripts/runtest
+# symfony/scripts/runtest

 #!/bin/bash